webpack-contrib/css-loader/README.md

 Allows to specify a function to generate the classname.
 By default we use built-in function to generate a classname.
-If the custom function returns `null` or `undefined`, we fall back to the built-in function to generate the classname.
+If the custom function returns `null` or `undefined`, we fallback to the built-in function to generate the classname.

 **webpack.config.js**